opensearch-project/cross-cluster-replication/docs/RFC.md

 ## Proposal

-Cross-cluster replication project is intended to incubate and deliver a replication feature for Open Distro for Elasticsearch.
-Cross-cluster replication continuously replicates indices from one Elasticsearch cluster to another.
+Cross-cluster replication project is intended to incubate and deliver a replication feature for OpenSearch.
+Cross-cluster replication continuously replicates indices from one OpenSearch cluster to another.
 Basic feature set proposed are:

 1. APIs to start and stop replication for indices with support for auto follow patterns.
 2. Implement active-passive mode of replication at index level that involves: